sssatty/xLogHere/README.md

 ### Prerequisites

-- C++17–compatible compiler (e.g., GCC, Clang)
-- SQLite3 development library and headers
+- JDK 21 or later
+- JavaFX 21 (if not using Gradle/Maven to fetch automatically)
+- SQLite JDBC driver (downloaded automatically if you use Gradle/Maven)
-- CMake or Make for build automation
+- (Optional) Gradle or Maven for build automation

 ### Installation